Danglr/danglr-bricklayer/README.md

 # danglr-bricklayer-main
 Made/Converted for the RSG Framework.
 Brick laying job with minigame!
+Originally was a construction job, converted and reworked by me to make into a brick layer job.

 Full original code aquired from xThrasher: https://github.com/xThrasherrr Converted & Reworked by: Danglr